keith-harrison/FINDER/README.md

 * Google Cloud Account with Credit on (~£1 per day container optimsized os machine e2-standard-4 or 8 with 100GB, Allow HTTP traffic recommended)
 * Use Puttygen to generate a public and private key, save the private key and set the comment to your account name on google cloud (e.g. guyname if your email is guyname@gmail.com).
 * Then putting the ssh-rsa field in the top into Security SSH Keys on the google cloud instance settings.
-* Start running the server by running the code below.
+* Start running the server by running the code below, website can be accessed at exeternalip:80.
 ```bat
 #There are some issues with permissions so chmod is needed
 #Can take sometime to setup on first try (around 5-10mins) as all dependencies are downloaded.